tsuriga/imgurArchiver-chrome/README.md

 or create issues in here.

 * Enable opening a file saving dialog just by hitting the extension icon
-* Animate the zoom effect
 * Use imgur's actual API becauses the current JSON end-point may close at any point
 * Save web video files locally as separate files to save space and de-clutter the HTML file

 ## LICENSES ##